FinalFactory/documentation/docs/pool/scripting.md

         // Example of getting and using a pooled object if (Input.GetKeyDown(KeyCode.Space))
         {
+            // Getting the Bullet.
+This bullet has a script attached that returns the gameobject on hit.
+So the return logic is not here.
             GameObject bullet = _bulletPool.Get();
             bullet.transform.position = transform.position;
             bullet.SetActive(true);